How To Service The Rear Brake Caliper On Your 2009 – 2010 Honda CRF450R

 Clean

-Scrub every component with brake cleaner and a non-metallic stiff brush.
-Dry the parts as thoroughly as you can.
+Scrub every component with brake cleaner and a stiff, non-metallic brush.
+Dry the parts as thoroughly as possible.

 Inspect

 Check the caliper components for any visible damage.
-This piston has a few rough spots so I will need to sand them down.
+This piston has a few rough spots, so I must sand them down.
 Check the slide pins for any rough areas that could bind.
 If you feel anything, gently sand it with fine-grit emery paper until smooth.

 Measure

-Measure the inside diameter of the piston bore and the outside diameter of the piston.
+Measure the piston bore’s inside diameter and the piston’s outside diameter.

 The piston bore should be no Greater than 22.712 mm, and the piston should be no LESS than 22.573 mm.

-If your caliper bore and pistons are out of spec, they need to be replaced.
+If your caliper bore and pistons are out of spec, they must be replaced.

 Related: You’ve done the rear, now how about the front caliper?